Twinkl

-Twinkl is an international online educational publishing house, producing teaching and educational materials.
+Twinkl is an online educational publishing house founded in 2010 and headquartered in Sheffield, England, producing teaching and educational materials.
 Twinkl was founded by Jonathan Seaton and Susie Seaton.
-Its headquarters are in Sheffield, England.
+They also produce resources based on movies.

-In 2018 its international sales were £2,600,000.
+In 2018, its international sales were £2,600,000.

+The company reported a turnover of approximately £55 million and an operating profit of £28.2 million for the fiscal year ending April 30, 2022, as per the documents submitted to Companies House.